-This is a need-based federal grant program for students who are seeking an undergraduate degree and whose Estimated Family Contribution is below the amount designated by the United States Department of Education.
+This is a need-based federal grant program for students who are seeking an undergraduate degree and whose Expected Family Contribution is below the amount designated by the United States Department of Education.
 The annual Federal Pell Grant award amount is determined by your EFC and enrollment status.

 You may not have to be enrolled full time to receive a Federal Pell Grant award.
 The amount actually paid to you from the Federal Pell Grant listed in your award letter will be prorated if you enroll for less than 12 credit hours in a given semester.
 You must begin attending all of your classes before disbursement of any funds are made.
 If your attendance is not confirmed for one or more classes, your aid will be adjusted to the enrollment level of the credit hours that have been confirmed.